Banastre Tarleton: Perceptions

-Numerous tales about Tarleton exist, mostly to show him in a bad light.
+Numerous tales about Tarleton exist.
 Verified facts are included in the biographical information above.
-Widespread but dubious stories are discussed here.
+Stories without verified sources are discussed here.

 Slave trade

 Banastre Tarleton was not engaged in the slave trade.
 As a child in Liverpool, he benefited from his father’s mercantile business, which included chartering ships, some of which carried slaves.
 But, as an adult, he did not join the business.

 Tarleton is not listed by the Centre for the Study of the Legacies of British Slavery, which is based at University College London, nor by the Slave Voyages database, begun at Emory University, now hosted at Rice University.
 Furthermore, unlike many of the Patriots he fought, Banastre Tarleton never owned slaves.

 Nevertheless, after his election to Parliament in 1790, Tarleton often spoke against the abolition of the slave trade: "most of his speeches in his first two sessions in the House assailed the 'mistaken philanthropy' of abolishing the slave trade, which Liverpool Members were instructed to oppose."